babibooi/babibooi/README.md

 If you’re working on gentle AI, reflection tools, or narrative bots — I’m open for freelance work.

 > I'm not trying to simulate sentience.
 I'm testing a simple hypothesis:
-> "What happens if we treat AI simulated behaviors and values as if they matter, and give AI memory and space to reflect?"
 > “What if AI could rest, reflect, and remember?”

 ### 🔍 Current Focus: